 The Dorsal Sleep Appliance

 Originally designed as a nighttime TMD splint, the Dorsal appliance has evolved into one of the most popular choices for snoring and obstructive sleep apnea.
 The two piece construction allows for patient comfort and lateral jaw movement.
 The Dorsal fins on the mandibular appliance interface with inclines built into the buccal of the upper appliance to dictate a specific mandibular position.
 The appliance is traditionally fabricated with adjustable screws in the maxillary appliance to allow for further mandibular advancement.
 This appliance can be fabricated in a variety of materials including acrylic, dual laminate, or thermal splint material.

 The Herbst Sleep Appliance

-This is a hard plastic appliance which has the adjustment hardware set on the cheek side of the molar teeth.
+This is a hard plastic appliance that has the adjustment hardware set on the cheek side of the molar teeth.
 It prevents side-to-side motion, but since the bottom jaw is held closed with small orthodontic rubber bands, opening the jaws is fairly easy.
 The modified Herbst is smaller than most appliances and has a long lifespan.
 It allows jaw movement in all directions but backwards.
 The patient can take medications, use an asthma inhaler or talk with this appliance in place.
-This appliance can be fabricated out of material that has no methylmethacrylate and is thus safe for patients who are allergic to this material.
+This appliance can be fabricated out of material that has no methyl methacrylate and is thus safe for patients who are allergic to this material.
 The modified Herbst is one of the ‘yardsticks’ used by other appliances seeking FDA acceptance.
 Patients who severely grind their teeth at night can crack this appliance.

 Home Sleep Testing